MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/visuals/service-getting-started-with-color-formatting-and-axis-properties.md

 ## <a name="adding-data-labels"></a>Adicionar etiquetas de dados

-Um último exemplo de formatação antes de começar a explorar por sua conta.
 Vamos adicionar etiquetas de dados a um gráfico de área.

 Veja a seguir a foto do *antes*.